tunedin-ctrl/overthewire-wargames/leviathan/leviathan1.md

-For this question, I used ls -la to look at the non-hidden file `check` and found out that the check file is an executable with the owner as leviathan2 like so:
+For this question, I used ls -la to look at the non-hidden file `check` and found out that the `check` file is executable with the owner as leviathan2.

 ```
 -r-sr-x---  1 leviathan2 leviathan1 ... check
 ```

-So I execute the check file and find that it asks for a password which I have no clue.
-So, I used `objdump -T check` to go through the table and find it uses `strcmp` for comparing the password string against our `getchar(input)`.
-Also, `system` might mean it executes shell commands like so:
+To understand more of what the `check` file does, I execute it and find that it asks for a password which I do not have.
+So, I used `objdump -T check` to go through the symbol table.
+In doing so, I find that it uses `strcmp` for comparing the password string against our `getchar(input)`.
+Also, `system` might mean that it can help us execute shell commands and help us get the password.

 DYNAMIC SYMBOL TABLE:
 00000000      DF *UND*  00000000 (GLIBC_2.0)  strcmp